-The Regents Examination in Algebra II is to be scored by committees of mathematics teachers.
+The Regents Examination in Geometry is to be scored by committees of mathematics teachers.
 No teacher is to score any of the responses written by their own students.
-For the August examinations, student responses may not be scored by the student's summer school teacher or the 2023-24 school year teacher. approximately No teacher than one-third one is to score more of the constructed-response questions on a student's exam.
-The committee must be comprised of at least three teachers.
-Each of these teachers is responsible for scoring a similar number of the constructedresponse questions.
-The more teachers serving on a committee, the fewer constructed-response questions that each teacher is to score.
+For the August examinations, student responses may not be scored by the student's summer school teacher or the 2024-25 school year teacher.
+Each rater is to score no more than approximately one-third of the constructed-response questions on any student's answer paper.
+The committee must comprise at least three teachers.
+Each of these teachers is responsible for scoring a similar number of the constructed-response questions.
+The more teachers serving on a committee, the fewer constructed-response questions that each teacher scores.
 This process yields consistent and reliable scores and allows scoring to proceed quickly.

-Each student answer sheet includes a section labeled "Raters'/Scorers' Names" with the letters A-J. Each rater must be assigned a letter, and the rater's name must be clearly printed on the answer sheet next to the letter that the rater has been assigned.
+Each student answer sheet includes a section labeled "Raters'/Scorers' Names" with the letters A-J. Each rater must be assigned a letter, and the rater's name must be clearly printed on the answer sheet next to the letter the rater has been assigned.
 There are designated spaces next to each of the constructed-response questions.
-The letter identifying the rater who scored a specific constructed-response question must be clearly written in the designated area.
+The letter identifying the rater that scored a specific constructed-response question must be clearly written in the designated area.

 The scoring key and rating guide for each examination includes the answers to the Part I multiple-choice questions and rubrics for scoring each of the constructed-response questions.
-Teachers must become thoroughly familiar with all the scoring materials for the constructed-response questions that they are scoring before beginning to score student responses to examination questions.
+Teachers must become thoroughly familiar with all the scoring materials for the constructed-response questions they are scoring before beginning to score student responses to examination questions.

-The Department will provide a Model Response Set for the Regents Examination in Algebra II.
-Schools are encouraged to incorporate the Model Response Set into the scorer training or to use it as additional information during scoring.
-While not reflective of all scenarios, the model responses selected for the Model Response Set illustrate how some less common student responses to constructed-response questions may be scored.
-The Model Response Set will be available on the Department's website on the same dates and times as the rating guide for this examination.
-The same passwords will be used to access the Model Response Set and the scoring key and rating guide posted on the day of the examination.
+The Department will provide a Model Response Set to serve as additional scoring guidance.
+This guidance is intended to be part of the scorer training.
+Schools should use the Model Response Set, along with the rubrics in the rating guide, to help guide the scoring of student work.
+While not reflective of all scenarios, the Model Response Set illustrates how less common student responses to constructed-response questions may be scored.
+The Model Response Set will be available on the Department's website on the same date and time as the scoring key and rating guide for this examination.
+The same password will be used to access the scoring key, rating guide, and Model Response Set.